PacifAIst/API2CHAT/README.md

 ## 👨‍💻 Author & License

 Created by **Dr. Manuel Herrador** ([mherrador@ujaen.es](mailto:mherrador@ujaen.es))
 Released under the **Apache 2.0 License**.
 You are free to modify, distribute, and use this software privately or commercially.
+The author takes no liability.